Overwatering a Money Tree

 After extended saturation, lift the whole rootball out and unbraid the trunks enough to check each stem's base on its own, since one strand in a braided trunk can be rotting while its neighbors still look fine — trim any dark, mushy tissue back to firm wood with a clean blade, strand by strand.

-Replace the original nursery mix with a fresh, well-draining blend if it's been years since the last repot — many Money Trees are still growing in the dense mix chosen for shelf-life at the point of sale, not for long-term drainage at home.
+Replace the original nursery mix with a fresh, well-draining blend if it's been years since the last repot, since many Money Trees are still growing in the dense mix chosen for shelf-life at the point of sale rather than long-term drainage at home.

 Cut watering back further once daylight shortens for fall and winter, since this plant's water use drops noticeably as growth slows, and continuing a summer-pace schedule into the darker months is a common way overwatering creeps in.